Trusted By:

 • Effective insights and approaches to best practices in the management and mitigation of sanctions risks exposures.

-The course is developed and delivered by a professional trainer with extensive experience in banking and the financial markets, as well as training financial crime in both wholesale and retail markets.
+Sanctions training is developed and delivered by a professional trainer with extensive experience in banking and the financial markets.
+They are proficient at training financial crime in both wholesale and retail markets.

-The course is suitable for staff in entities with sanctions risk exposures, including
+This sanctions course is suitable for staff in entities with sanctions risk exposures including:

 • Compliance, Audit, Legal and other Risk Professionals

-• Frontline Relationship Managers, Advisors, Salespersons and Traders making routine decisions on financing and investment on behalf of their customers and their firms
+• Frontline Relationship Managers, Advisors, Salespersons and Traders who make routine decisions on financing and investment on behalf of their customers and their firms

 • Customer Due Diligence, Transaction Processing, Operations and Administrators